 These days the castle houses the city's museum, which has a fabulous collection of everything from Neolithic pottery to 19th-century painting.

-Verona was a prominent under the Lombard kings in the 7th century, and excavations around the city have produced a lot of Lombard jewelry, weapons, and so on.
+Verona was a prominent place under the Lombard kings in the 7th century, and excavations around the city have produced a lot of Lombard jewelry, weapons, and so on.

 The museum is particular noted for its collection of medieval paintings, such as this early 14th-century work showing St. Michael weighing souls.